amos-t-smith/PasswordService/README.md

   Any group containing all the specified members should be returned,

-__*For a more detailed description see the following links for detailed description of functionality.*__
+__*Reference the following links for detailed description of functionality implementing these URLs.*__
 1. [VIEWS](VIEWS.md)
 2. [DATA](DATA.md)